-Petition calls for Dennis Rodman to be removed from Hall of Fame
+Group wants Dennis Rodman kicked out of Hall of Fame

 The five-time NBA champion has traveled to North Korea for informal "basketball diplomacy" several times, and told CNN last week that he hoped to do "something that's pretty positive."

-While calls demanding his removal from the Hall of Fame are growing, its unclear whether they'll have any effect.
+While calls demanding his removal from the Hall of Fame are growing, it's unclear whether they'll have any effect.

 Sports Hall of Fame rarely removes members.
 Former NFL player O.J.
-Simpson remains in the Pro Football Hall of Fame despite a murder accusation and a conviction for armed robbery and kidnapping.
+Simpson remains in the Pro Football Hall of Fame despite a murder accusation, and a conviction for armed robbery and kidnapping.

 Rodman set a record by leading the NBA in rebounds per game for seven consecutive seasons from 1991 to 1998, according to the Hall of Fame.